Patient and visitor information

 There are a number of ways to travel to Shepton Mallet NHS Treatment Centre, including public transport.
 Find us on Google Maps.

-You can take the number 776 bus, which stops outside the community hospital opposite treatment centre.
+You can take the number 776 bus, which stops near the Treatment Centre on St Peter’s Road.

 Castle Cary train station is a 20 minute taxi ride away, or there is plenty of free on-site parking at the treatment centre.